Does Deep Active Learning Work in the Wild?: Details of benchmark datasets used

 where $a_1 = 3$ and $a_2 = 30$ is chosen to make a relative complicated loss surface for the neural network to learn while also having a difference in sensitivity in the domain of x.

-\textbf{2D robotic arm (Arm), \cite{ren2020benchmarking}} In this problem we aim to predict the 2D spatial location of the endpoint of a robotic arm based on its joint angles.
-Illustrated in Img \ref{img:sup_data_toy}.
+\textbf{2D robotic arm (Arm) \cite{ren2020benchmarking}} In this problem we aim to predict the 2D spatial location of the endpoint of a robotic arm based on its joint angles.
+Illustrated in \cref{img:sup_data_toy}.
 The Oracle function is given by

 where $y$ is the position in the 2D plane, $x_0$ is the adjustable starting horizontal position, $x_{i=1,2,3}$ are the angles of the arm relative to horizontal reference and $l_{i=0,1,2} = [0.5, 0.5, 1]$ represents the i-th length of the robotic arm component.
+The dataset is available under the MIT license.

-\textbf{Stacked material (Stack),\cite{Chen2019}.} In this problem, we aim to predict the reflection spectrum of a material, sampled at 201 wavelength points, based upon the thickness of each of the 5 layers of the material, illustrated in Fig \ref{img:sup_data_mm}.
+\textbf{Stacked material (Stack) \cite{Chen2019}.} In this problem, we aim to predict the reflection spectrum of a material, sampled at 201 wavelength points, based upon the thickness of each of the 5 layers of the material, illustrated in \cref{img:sup_data_mm}.
 It was also benchmarked in \cite{ren2022inverse}.
 An analytic Oracle function is available based upon physics\cite{Chen2019}.

-\textbf{Artificial Dielectric Material (ADM), \cite{deng2021neural}} This problem takes the geometric structure of a material as input, and the reflection spectrum of the material, as a function of frequency, illustrated in Fig \ref{img:sup_data_mm}.
+\textbf{Artificial Dielectric Material (ADM) \cite{deng2021neural}} This problem takes the geometric structure of a material as input, and the reflection spectrum of the material, as a function of frequency, illustrated in \cref{img:sup_data_mm}.
 It was also benchmarked in \cite{deng2021benchmarking}.
-This dataset consists of input space of 3D geometric shape parameterized into 14 dimension space and the output is the spectral response of the material.
+This dataset -released under CC BY 4.0 License - consists of input space of 3D geometric shape parameterized into 14 dimension space and the output is the spectral response of the material.
 The oracle function is a DNN \cite{deng2021benchmarking}.

-\textbf{NASA Airfoil (Foil), \cite{Dua:2019}} NASA dataset published on \url{https://archive.ics.uci.edu/ml/datasets/airfoil+self-noise} UCI ML repository\cite{Dua:2019} obtained from a series of aerodynamic and acoustic tests of 2D/3D airfoil blade sections conducted in an anechoic wind tunnel, illustrated in Fig \ref{img:sup_UCI}.
+\textbf{NASA Airfoil (Foil) \cite{Dua:2019}} NASA dataset published on \url{https://archive.ics.uci.edu/dataset/291/airfoil+self+noise} UCI ML repository under CC BY 4.0 License \cite{Dua:2019} obtained from a series of aerodynamic and acoustic tests of 2D/3D airfoil blade sections conducted in an anechoic wind tunnel, illustrated in \cref{img:sup_UCI}.
 The input is the physical properties of the airfoil, like the angle of attack and chord length and the regression target is the sound pressure in decibels.
 We use a well-fitted random forest fit to the original dataset as our oracle function following prior work\cite{trabucco2022design}.
 The fitted random forest architecture and its weights are also shared in our code repo to ensure future work makes full use of such benchmark datasets as we did.